Making A Difference in Our County

 Agriculture and Natural Resources

-Chatham County Extension assisted 4,778 urban consumers in finding answers for their agriculture-related questions.
-Chatham County Extension supports the Master Gardener Extension Volunteer Program with 126 active Master Gardeners.
-The Coastal Georgia Botanical Gardens at the Historic Bamboo Farm had a total of 28,875 visitors.
+Chatham County Extension assisted 11,409 urban consumers in finding answers for their agriculture-related questions.
+Chatham County Extension supports the Master Gardener Extension Volunteer Program, with 126 active Master Gardeners.
+The Coastal Georgia Botanical Gardens had a total of 42,339 visitors.
 This includes those visiting the gardens as well as those attending educational outreach programs.